DPS fights court order to release executive session tape to media coalition

 At least one board member believes the recording should be released.

-“Some colleagues want it sealed as it exposes the truth,” Board Vice President Auon’tai Anderson said in a Tweet Friday after the ruling.
+“Some colleagues want it sealed as it exposes the truth,” Anderson said in a Tweet Friday after the ruling.

 Anderson added, “The community deserves to see the tape.”

-In a statement last week, Anderson worried about the legal costs — money he said would be better used for educating children.
+In a statement last week, Anderson worried about the legal costs of continuing the litigation — money that he said would be better used on educating children.

-In neighboring Douglas County School District, legal costs are mounting — more than $185,000 and counting, so far — in defending board members against a lawsuit stemming from the firing of former Superintendent Corey Wise.
+In neighboring Douglas County School District, legal costs have mounted — more than $185,000 and counting, so far — in defending board members against a lawsuit stemming from the firing of former Superintendent Corey Wise.

 The true costs are likely more.
-That’s because the tally does not include any expenses incurred over the last fewweeks.
-And it doesn’t include the roughly $94,000 state Rep. Bob Marshall, who brought the lawsuit, has spent in attorney fees.
+That’s because the tally does not include any expenses incurred over the last few weeks, and it also doesn’t include the roughly $94,000 state Rep. Bob Marshall, who brought the lawsuit, has spent in attorney fees.

-Anderson also said an appeal might unintentionally convey the impression that the board has "something to conceal, possibly undermining the board's commitment to openness and accountability."
+In his statement, Anderson said an appeal might unintentionally convey the impression that the board has "something to conceal, possibly undermining the board's commitment to openness and accountability."

 "These are the cornerstones of our relationship with you, the community," he said.
 "If we have made a mistake, let's acknowledge it and use this occasion to learn and improve instead of engaging in a costly and potentially reputation-damaging appeal."